suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		   //   To resend OTP for CONFIRM SIGN-UP page, use RESEND CONFIRMATION CODE api
 		   //   To resend OTP for CONFIRM FORGOT PASSWORD page, use FORGOT PASSWORD api
 		   //   To resend OTP for CONFIRM VERIFY PHONE NUMBER page, use VERIFY PHONE NUMBER api
+		   //   To resend OTP for USER LOCKOUT RESET PASSWORD page, use FORGOT PASSWORD api
+		   //   To resend OTP for LOGIN MFA page is NOT possible with Cognito
 		   //
 		   // There is no lockout due for invalid OTP.
 Lockout is only for invalid password